Shaolin Temple Quanfa Institute

 What Happens When I Apply the Shaolin Virtue of Strive?

-• You will want to stay mentally and physically active
+• You will want to seek continuous improvement for mental and physical health

 • You will find every aspect of life interesting